Opus Dei: Post-foundational years

 In 1975, Escrivá died and was succeeded by Álvaro del Portillo.
 In 1982, Opus Dei was made into a personal prelature.
-This means that Opus Dei is part of the Catholic Church, and the apostolate of the members falls under the direct jurisdiction of the prelate of Opus Dei wherever they are.
-As to "what the law lays down for all the ordinary faithful", the lay members of Opus Dei, being no different from other Catholics, "continue to be [...] under the jurisdiction of the diocesan bishop", in the words of John Paul II's Apostolic Constitution, Ut Sit.
+This means that Opus Dei is part of the Catholic Church, and the spirituality of the members falls under the direct jurisdiction of the prelate of Opus Dei wherever they are.
+As to "what the law lays down for all the ordinary faithful", the lay members of Opus Dei, being no different from other Catholics, "continue to be ... under the jurisdiction of the diocesan bishop", in the words of John Paul II's Apostolic Constitution, Ut Sit.